ShreyNagda/kwizz-react/README.md

 - Fetches trivia questions from the OpenTDB API
 - Multiple choice answers for each question
-- Real-time feedback on the user's answers
+- Maintains a timer throughout the game
 - Tracks the user's score throughout the game
 - Displays results at the end of the quiz

 ## Technologies Used

+- OpenTDB API
 - React
-- OpenTDB API
-- JavaScript
-- CSS (or styled-components)
+- Tailwind CSS

 ## Setup Instructions